-A list of estimated model parameters is presented in Table 3.1 (other parameters were held constant and thus not estimated, see Section 3.1.2).
+A list of estimated model parameters is presented in Table 3.1 (other parameters were held constant and thus not estimated, see Section 3.2).
 The table includes predicted parameter values and their associated SDs from ASPM, initial parameter values, minimum and maximum values a parameter could take, and prior densities assigned to parameters.

-3.1.1.5.
+3.1.5.
 Uncertainty and Measures of Precision

 Numerical integration for this model was done in AD Model Builder (Otter Research Ltd. 2001), which uses the reverse mode of AUTODIF (automatic differentiation).
 Estimation can be carried out in phases, where convergence for a given phase is determined by comparing the maximum gradient to user-specified convergence criteria.
 The final phase of estimation used a convergence criterion of 10-6.
 For models that converge, the variance-covariance matrix is obtained from the inverse Hessian.
 Uncertainty in parameter estimates was quantified by computing asymptotic standard errors for each parameter (Table 3.1), which are calculated by ADMB by inverting the Hessian matrix (i.e., the matrix of second derivatives) after the model fitting process.
 Additionally, likelihood profiling will be performed to examine posterior distributions for several model parameters and to provide probabilities of the stock being overfished and overfishing occurring.
-Likelihood profiles are calculated by assuming that the posterior probability distribution is well approximated by a multivariate normal (Otter Research
+Likelihood profiles are calculated by assuming that the posterior probability distribution is well approximated by a multivariate normal (Otter Research Ltd. 2001).

-Ltd. 2001).
-Model fit will be assessed by comparing components of the relative negative log-likelihood (relative rather than exact because the constants in the likelihood were not included).
 The relative negative log-likelihood (objective function) and AICc (small sample AIC) values are listed in the tables of model results.

 Uncertainty in data inputs and model configuration was examined through the use of sensitivity scenarios.
-Six alternative runs are included in this report in addition to the baseline run.
-A seventh sensitivity scenario identified by the AP (adding CPUE series identified as "sensitivity") could not be run because there were no such series.
+Seven alternative runs are included in this report in addition to the baseline run.
+The seventh sensitivity was recommended by the CIE assessment reviewer.
+He requested a sensitivity with higher values of M, as maximum survivorship was used for the base model run.
+An eighth sensitivity scenario identified by the AP (adding CPUE series identified as "sensitivity") could not be run because there were no such series.
 We also include continuity and retrospective analyses.
-The continuity analysis uses the same model and inputs as in 2007 (which was done for a combined single stock), but includes additional years of catches and indices, to see the effect that additional observations have on model results.
-Retrospective analyses of the baseline run were conducted, in which the model was refit while sequentially dropping the last three years of data to look for systematic bias in key model output quantities over time.
-More retrospective years could not be added due to the length of the Dauphin Island Sea Laboratory index, which started in 2006.
+The continuity analysis uses the same model and inputs as in 2007

+(which was done for a combined single stock), but includes additional years of catches and indices, to see the effect that additional observations have on model results.
+Retrospective analyses of the baseline run were conducted, in which the model was refit while sequentially dropping the last two years of data to look for systematic bias in key model output quantities over time.
+More retrospective years could not be added due to the length of the Dauphin Island Sea Laboratory index, which started in 2006 (e.g., including a retrospective run extending back to 2006 would have left the DISL index represented by a single point, thus providing no information of the trend in abundance and potentially introducing artifacts into the trends of the output quantities examined).